mjmckinnon/docker-ubuntubuild/README.md

 * [docker-litecoin](https://github.com/mjmckinnon/docker-litecoin)
 * [docker-namecoin](https://github.com/mjmckinnon/docker-namecoin)

-This ubuntubuild image is based on Ubuntu 22.04 and installed additional dependency packages that are required to allow compilation of many differnt cryptocurrency projects, many of which are related to, or are forks of Bitcoin.
+This ubuntubuild image is based on Ubuntu 22.04 and includes additional dependency packages that are required to allow compilation of many differnt cryptocurrency projects, many of which are related to, or are forks of Bitcoin.

-If you wanted to, you could use this image for compiling many other projects as well.
+If you wanted to, you could potentially use this image for compiling other projects as well.